ai-companion-guides/ai-companion-guides.github.io/create-ai-girlfriend.md

 ---
-title: How to Create an AI Girlfriend in 2025 (SFW Guide)
+title: How to Create an AI Girlfriend (2025 SFW Guide)
 layout: default
 ---
+# Create an AI Girlfriend – 2025 SFW Guide

 *Updated September 2025 – SFW research only*